 A bright student with lofty aspirations, it appeared the sky was the limit for Wilmore.
 Of course, in Wilmore's case, that's probably an understatement.

-The former astronaut will now see another honor bestowed upon him in January as he was selected as the latest recipient of the National Collegiate Athletic Association's Theodore Roosevelt Award, the group's highest honor given to an individual.
+The former astronaut will now see another honor bestowed upon him on Wednesday as he was selected as the latest recipient of the National Collegiate Athletic Association's Theodore Roosevelt Award, the group's highest honor given to an individual.